Aditya190803/Chatbot/README.md

 ### Web Search Configuration

-LLMChat ships with LangSearch as the default web search provider used by research workflows.
+Chatbot ships with LangSearch as the default web search provider used by research workflows.
 Configure these environment variables (see `apps/web/.env.example`) to enable live search:

 - `LANGSEARCH_API_KEY` (required): LangSearch API token.
 Without this key, web-powered chat modes fall back to static reasoning only.
 - `LANGSEARCH_COUNT` (optional): Override the default number of search results LangSearch returns per query.